The Nathan’s Famous story is as much about famous flavor as it is tradition.

 This Is the Original

 In 1916, Polish immigrant Nathan Handwerker started a nickel hot dog stand on Coney Island with a $300 loan from two friends and his wife’s secret spice recipe.
 Today, Nathan’s is the most famous hot dog in the world, with restaurants across the globe, products in every supermarket in America and millions of fans.
 And yes, the original Coney Island restaurant is still there at the corner of Surf and Stillwell – home of our annual Hot Dog Eating Contest.

 Nathan's Through the Years

 Nathan Handwerker opens the original Nathan’s Famous hot dog stand.

 To settle an argument over who was the most patriotic, legend has it that four immigrants held a hot dog eating contest at our famous Coney Island stand.

 Legendary gangster and Brooklyn native Al Capone hit up Nathan’s whenever he traveled back home.

-Nathan hired redheaded teenager Clara Bowtiinelli as a server.
-While working at Nathan’s, she was discovered and went on to become Clara Bow, the “It Girl” of the 1920’s silent films.
+Nathan’s hired redheaded teenager Clara Bow as a server.
+While working at Nathan’s, she entered a magazine contest where she was discovered and went on to be the “It Girl” of the 1920’s silent films.

 To celebrate the end of prohibition, Nathan’s Famous served free beer.
 Cheers!